-Nick and Delia retain editorial control of the articles and can refuse any they do not think suitable but subject to this, the article will be published as provided by the advertiser with minor edits.
+We retain editorial control of the articles and can refuse any they do not think suitable but subject to this, the article will be published as provided by the advertiser with minor edits.

-Articles should be supplied as Word docs or as html (no PDFs please) and may be up to 1500 words in length and contain one or two (maximum) pictures or straightforward graphics.
+Articles should be supplied as Word docs or as html (no PDFs please) and may be up to 1500 words in length and contain one or two pictures or straightforward graphics.
 They will be restyled in html according to the Newsletter style.